 WooCommerce is now a tool for professionals

 In the last update, WooCommerce introduced a wealth of new features aimed primarily at professional shop owners and agencies.
 These range from integrated payment solutions to better control of shipping costs.
-This means that even in the standard version, WooCommerce now covers the most important applications.
+Even in the standard version, WooCommerce now covers the most important applications.
 Unless they want to deal with it themselves, shop owners still need to have a solid configuration and ongoing maintenance from an experienced service provider.

 A good example of how the recent changes have been implemented in practice is the online shop from Quagga for image licenses.
 The shop has been growing with WooCommerce for many years and now contains 40,000 products: